lightpanda-io/gomcp/README.md

-Claude Desktop uses the [stdio](https://modelcontextprotocol.io/docs/concepts/transports#standard-input%2Foutput-stdio) transport to connect to a MCP server.
+Claude Desktop uses the [stdio](https://modelcontextprotocol.io/docs/concepts/transports#standard-input%2Foutput-stdio) transport to connect to an MCP server.

-Edit the `claude_desktop_config.json` configuration file and add `gomcp` as mcp server **and restart Claude Desktop**.
+Edit the `claude_desktop_config.json` configuration file and add `gomcp` as the mcp server **and restart Claude Desktop**.

 ```json